zahmedgit/dsc-simple-linear-regression-nyc-ds-033020/README.md

 This formula is also known as the **least-squares method**.

-[You can visit this Wikipedia link](https://en.wikipedia.org/wiki/Simple_linear_regression#Fitting_the_regression_line) to get take a look into the maths behind the derivation of this formula.
+[You can visit this Wikipedia link](https://en.wikipedia.org/wiki/Simple_linear_regression#Fitting_the_regression_line) to get take a look into the math behind the derivation of this formula.

 The slope of the best-fit line can be a negative number following a negative correlation.
 For example, if an increase in police officers is related to a decrease in the number of crimes in a linear fashion, the correlation and hence the slope of the best-fitting line in this particular setting is negative.